JanHerca/urantiapedia/output/wikijs/en/article/John_Marks/Faith_and_Spirituality.md

 The famous incident when the twelve-year-old Jesus wanders away from his mother and father during their Passover visit to Jerusalem is often cited as a manifestation of Jesus' precocious intelligence.
 That seems to be the implication of the story as it is told in Luke's gospel: “. . .they found him in the temple, sitting in the midst of the doctors, both hearing them, and asking them questions.
 And all that heard him were astonished at his understanding and answers." ([Luke 2:46-47](/en/Bible/Luke/2#v46)) No doubt Jesus did display a precocious intellect, but what I find impressive in this story is the child's reaction to his parents' worry when they finally find him after an anxiety-ridden four days of searching:

 > “Why is it that you have so long sought me?
-Would you not expect to find me in my Father's house since the time has come when I should be about my Father's business?” ([UB 125:6.7](/en/The_Urantia_Book/125#p6_7))
+Would you not expect to find me in my Father's house since the time has come when I should be about my Father's business?” (<a id="a96_170"></a>[UB 125:6.7](/en/The_Urantia_Book/125#p6_7))

 Previous to this encounter the book makes the point that “Jesus was strangely unmindful of his earthly parents; ...
-Jesus did not seem to comprehend that they would be somewhat worried about his having lingered behind.” ([UB 125:6.1](/en/The_Urantia_Book/125#p6_1)) Already at twelve, Jesus has developed a faith that has so fully engaged his mind that he fails to foresee or understand the mundane worries that his pairents naturally felt in his absence.
+Jesus did not seem to comprehend that they would be somewhat worried about his having lingered behind.” (<a id="a98_221"></a>[UB 125:6.1](/en/The_Urantia_Book/125#p6_1)) Already at twelve, Jesus has developed a faith that has so fully engaged his mind that he fails to foresee or understand the mundane worries that his pairents naturally felt in his absence.
 In fact his question seems to imply: How could you have worried?
 It's as if he assumed their faith must have been as great as his, such that there should be no room for anxiety since it is clear (at least to him) that he has faithfully turned over his life to the loving care of the Father.
 When one fully trusts the Father in all things, one can never be truly lost.

 To me this scene displays both precocious faith and a typical young boy's self-absorption when he is fascinated with an activity; the world around him disappears while he focuses on the activity at hand and he forgets that others may have a different agenda.
 The later mature Jesus, the true master of human psychology, could not have overlooked his parents' fears, but the young Jesus is still getting to know human nature.
 Yet on a spiritual level, he is already light-years ahead of everyone else and is actively pursuing the personal spiritual relationship that he long ago established with his Father.
 He knows God and God knows him; everything else is secondary and follows from that supreme relationship.
 Such faith motivates him to do extraordinary things and to step out of the expected role of a twelve-year-old boy.

 But his faith also enabled him later in life to keep hope alive when faced with the trials and dreary ordinary hardships of daily life.
 After the accidental death of his father when Jesus was only fourteen, a seemingly cruel blow of fate, he became responsible, as the oldest male, for the welfare of the family.
 Together they faced many difficult years of poverty and struggle, trying to make ends meet to keep food on the table for a family of ten.
 The child of great promise had suddenly to face the reality of very limited horizons and a foreseeable future of difficult toil in the carpenter's shop while helping his mother to raise an infant and seven children aged one to ten.

 > “Within a few years after his father's death all their property was gone....
-No youth of Urantia will ever be called upon to pass through more testing conflicts or more trying situations than Jesus himself endured during those strenuous years from fifteen to twenty.” ([UB 127:0.2](/en/The_Urantia_Book/127#p0_2))
+No youth of Urantia will ever be called upon to pass through more testing conflicts or more trying situations than Jesus himself endured during those strenuous years from fifteen to twenty.” (<a id="a104_271"></a>[UB 127:0.2](/en/The_Urantia_Book/127#p0_2))

-> “His mother grieved to see him work so hard; she sorrowed that he was day by day toiling at the carpenter's bench earning a living for the family instead of being, as they had so fondly planned, at Jerusalem studying with the rabbis.” ([UB 127:1.8](/en/The_Urantia_Book/127#p1_8))
+> “His mother grieved to see him work so hard; she sorrowed that he was day by day toiling at the carpenter's bench earning a living for the family instead of being, as they had so fondly planned, at Jerusalem studying with the rabbis.” (<a id="a106_238"></a>[UB 127:1.8](/en/The_Urantia_Book/127#p1_8))

 > “Apparently all Jesus' plans for a career were thwarted.
 The future did not look bright as matters now developed.
 But he did not falter; he was not discouraged.
 He lived on, day by day, doing well the present duty and faithfully discharging the _immediate_ responsibilities of his station in life.
-Jesus' life is the everlasting comfort of all disappointed idealists” ([UB 126:5.4](/en/The_Urantia_Book/126#p5_4))
+Jesus' life is the everlasting comfort of all disappointed idealists” (<a id="a108_371"></a>[UB 126:5.4](/en/The_Urantia_Book/126#p5_4))

 Perhaps the low point of this trying period was when his baby brother, Amos, died after a week's illness with a high fever.
 At eighteen, with his mother grief-stricken and his family pushed to the limit of their meager resources by the funeral expenses, Jesus was the family's pillar of strength.

 > “Jesus possessed the ability effectively to mobilize all his powers of mind, soul, and body on the task immediately in hand.
-He could concentrate his deep-thinking mind on the one problem which he wished to solve, and this, in connection with his untiring _patience_, enabled him serenely to endure the trials of a difficult mortal existence — to live as if he were ‘seeing Him who is invisible.’” ([UB 127:3.15](/en/The_Urantia_Book/127#p3_15))
+He could concentrate his deep-thinking mind on the one problem which he wished to solve, and this, in connection with his untiring _patience_, enabled him serenely to endure the trials of a difficult mortal existence — to live as if he were ‘seeing Him who is invisible.’” (<a id="a112_401"></a>[UB 127:3.15](/en/The_Urantia_Book/127#p3_15))

 This was the extraordinary power of his faith.
 It enabled him later to formulate those exquisite formulations of faith in the Sermon on the Mount: “Happy are they who mourn, for they shall be comforted.”
 Jesus knew a good deal about trying experiences and occasions for mourning.
 Though often surrounded by people, he sometimes felt very alone, for there was no other human being with whom he could share his unique human problems.
 He had to walk alone down a very difficult and uncertain path, guided only by his faith.
 Yet we are told he was always cheerful and a source of encouragement to all.
 In the end he voluntarily accepted the greatest trial of faith — an awful, humiliating death as a common criminal and desertion by most of this followers, friends, and family — to underscore the saving power of faith.